About Connect Puerto Rico

 She has held editorial and digital roles supporting coverage at The TRiiBE, WTTW News’ Chicago Tonight, Latino Voices, Black Voices, Climate Central, and Borderless Magazine.
 Most recently, she served as project manager for the Chicago Sun-Times / La Voz Chicago immigration resource project, coordinating editorial workflows, partnerships, and audience engagement.

-Jillian previously served as president of the Chicago Headline Club (2023–2024) and holds a master’s degree in editorial journalism from Northwestern University.
+Jillian previously served as president of the Chicago Headline Club (2023–2024) and holds a master’s degree in editorial journalism, specializing in health, environment, and science reporting from Northwestern University.

 Jillian Melero